 Sand Bay and Woodspring Priory

-Join us for a great day walk on the North Somerset coast.
-We will start at Sand Bay and take the hill up to the Trig Point at Sand Point.
-Following the cliffs towards Monks Bay we will then loop back to the Priory at Woodspring - a former Augustinian priory.
-Taking the country lanes across the levels we will head south to Kewstoke.
-We will head into Worlebury Woods and descend down to the beach where we will head across 2 miles of sandy beach back to the cars.
+Join Peter for a great day walk on the North Somerset coast.
+We will start at Worlebury woods and make our way down to Sand Bay and take the beach walk to the Trig Point at Sand Point.
+We will then follow the cliffs towards Monks Bay where will then loop back to the Priory at Woodspring - a former Augustinian priory.
+Taking the country lanes across to Kewstoke where we will call at a local pub.
+From there we will make our way up to the local golf club and make our way back to Worlebury and the car park.
+This is a fairly easy walk and very suitable for anyone new to walking or wishing to come along and get a taster of what to expect on an ODL walk and meet some of the members in the south west.

 What to bring